mathu034/High-speed-Pressure-sensing/README.md

 # High-speed-Pressure-sensing
-A design to read data from multiple SM9333 pressure sensors,
+A design to read data from multiple SM9333 pressure sensors, Using ESP32.